9 important criteria to use when choosing your antivirus software

 - Have a live chat session with one of their support engineers

-- Call their support service for help, using your phone
+- Call their support service for help

-Make good use of the bundled tools
+6. Make good use of the bundled tools

 - Security-oriented.
 If a security product gives you for free additional tools that are not security oriented, we believe that they are not worth buying.
-Those tools are probably just a means to a marketing end.
+Those tools are just a means to a marketing end.

-- Don’t harm your security or your privacy.
+- Do not harm your security or your privacy.
 Some vendors choose to bundle additional tools that are not helpful in increasing your security or privacy.
 On the contrary, they are harming it.
 If a security solution includes shady toolbars, web browsers, browser add-ons or any other tools that lower your security or privacy, you should stay away from that product.

 - Do not involve additional costs.
 If you need to pay more money in addition to what you already paid for the security suite, they are not worth it.